Krew-io/krew-wiki/README.md

 Fork the repository and clone it.

+The wiki uses something called docsify, which is an on-the-fly markdown renderer.
+To learn more about docsify and how to use it, vist their website [here](https://docsify.js.org/#/).

 All of the wiki is made in markdown, which is essentially text files with additional formatting.
-You can also add HTML elements within markdown for more complex elements.
-If you are unfamiliar with markdown formatting, check out [this](https://www.markdownguide.org/cheat-sheet/) website to view the basics of markdown formatting.
+You can also add HTML within the markdown files for more complex elements.
+If you are unfamiliar with markdown formatting, check out [this](https://www.markdownguide.org/cheat-sheet/) website to view the basics of markdown formatting. `index.html` and `sitemap.xml` can be ignored.

 To test your changes, install `docsify-cli` globally with npm:
 ```